Moberly Area Community College: Men

-The men's basketball team is one of the winningest programs in junior college history, with four NJCAA Championships—in 1954, 1955, 1966, and 1967-three National runners-up, and four third-place finishes.
-Through the 2015-16 season, the Greyhounds have 27 national tournament appearances, which ranks second overall.
+The men's basketball team is one of the most victorious programs in junior college history, with four NJCAA Championships—in 1954, 1955, 1966, and 1967-three National runners-up, and four third-place finishes.
+Through the 2015–16 season, the Greyhounds have 27 national tournament appearances, which ranks second overall.
 The "Hounds" have recorded the most wins at the National Tournament, with 66.
-The four championships came under the direction of well-known college and pro basketball coaches Maury John (1946-1958) and Cotton Fitzsimmons (who coached at MACC from 1958 to 1967).
-Future Div I head coaches Charlie Spoonhour (1972–74), Dana Altman (1983-86) and Jay Spoonhour (2009–12) have led the Greyhounds.
+The four championships came under the direction of coaches Maury John (1946–1958) and Cotton Fitzsimmons (who coached at MACC from 1958 to 1967).
+Future Div I head coaches Charlie Spoonhour (1972–74), Dana Altman (1983–86) and Jay Spoonhour (2009–12) have led the Greyhounds.

-Pat Smith Head Coach MACC stats: Career Record: 648-376.
-Last two seasons at Moberly Area CC: 52-16.
-Record at Moberly Area CC: 190-76 (8 seasons).
-National Tournament Appearances: NJCAA 1993, 1994, 2001, 2003, 2016.
-Highest National Tournament finish: 5th (2001–02).
-10 straight 20 win seasons.
-NJCAA Region 16 Director.
-Record at Trinity Valley CC: 126-63 (6 seasons: 2006-12).
+The current men's basketball is Pat Smith, who has been coaching since 2012.
+His career record is 893–434.

-Men’s baseball inaugural season took place in 2023.
+Men's baseball inaugural season took place in 2023.
 Head baseball coach is Chris Fletcher.

 Women

 The MACC women's basketball team won the NJCAA National Championship in 1982, and have made 13 national tournament appearances.
 The Lady Greyhounds have had 21 NJCAA All-American selections.
 58 players have gone on to play at the NCAA Division 1 level.
+The current women's basketball head coach is Chevis Thompson.

-Women fast pitch softball inaugural season was in 2023.
-Head Coach is Matt Bauer.
+Women's fast pitch softball inaugural season was in 2023.
+The head coach is Matt Bauer.

+Co-ed

+The MACC esports team had its inaugural season in 2024.